 One member suggested an online dog training course that A LOT of the members had used in the past that helped them cure their dogs of any naughty behavior.

-He was presenting an informational introductory video about dog behavior, everything he said made perfect sense.
+He was presenting an informative introductory video about dog behavior, everything he said made perfect sense.
 It was like he was speaking directly to me and about Sammy!

-I tried one of the free tricks he teaches in the introductory video and it actually worked on Sammy!
-I was so surprised and impressed I bought the course.
-It was exactly what Sammy and I needed.
+I tried one of the free tricks he teaches in the introductory video, and it actually worked on Sammy!
+I was so surprised and impressed.
+I bought the course.
+It was precisely what Sammy and I needed.

 How To STOP Unwanted Dog Chewing

 Like I said prior dogs love to chew!
-They do it for a number of reasons, which is why it’s extremely important to have a verity of items for them to chew on.
+They do it for several reasons, which is why it’s imperative to have a variety of items for them to chew on.

 Dogs prefer different textures at different times, that’s why sometimes they might chew up a couch cushion while other times they might chew up wooden furniture.